Tanmay1903/movie-management/README.md

     For a quick setup, I have used SQLite.

-4. Run database migrations:
+4. Run database migrations(If you want to run initial migrations to the database):

     ```bash
     pnpm prisma migrate dev --name init
     ```

-5. Seed the database:
+5. Seed the database(If you want to pre-fill the database):

     ```bash
     pnpm run seed